unixsurfer/anycast_healthchecker/README.rst

 * **interface** Defaults to **lo**

 The name of the interface that ``ip_prefix`` is assigned to

+* **custom_bird_reconfigure_cmd** Unset by default

+A custom command to trigger a reconfiguration of Bird daemon.
+This overwrites the value of **bird_reconfigure_cmd** and **bird6_reconfigure_cmd** settings, which allows to use a custom command to trigger a reconfiguration of Bird daemon after and IP prefix is either added to or removed from Bird configuration.
+It allows to use a different command per service as it is a setting per service check.
+If return code is not a zero value then an error is logged together with STDERR of the command, if there is any.

+* **custom_bird_reconfigure_cmd_timeout** Defaults to **2** (seconds)

+Maximum time in seconds for the **custom_bird_reconfigure_cmd** to complete. anycast-healthchecker will try kill the command if it doesn't return after **custom_bird_reconfigure_cmd_timeout* seconds.
+If **custom_bird_reconfigure_cmd** runs under another user account (root) via sudo then it won't be killed.  anycast-healthchecker could run as root to overcome this problem, but it is highly recommended to run it as normal user.

 Multiple sections may be combined in one file or provide one file per section.
 File must be stored under one directory and their name should use ``.conf`` as suffix (foo.bar.com.conf).